 Why Content Marketers Dread Data Analysis

-Even as the proliferation of big data has created opportunities for marketers, many still find it rather overwhelming.
+Even as the proliferation of big data has created opportunities for small businesses, many still find it rather overwhelming.

-Content marketers find it difficult to store, understand, analyze, segregate and leverage customer data for their content marketing strategies.
+Content marketers, specifically in small businesses find it difficult to store, understand, analyze, segregate and leverage customer data for their content marketing strategies.

 As a result, they end up creating content that doesn’t resonate with the target audience.